mmmsoup/dontblink/README.md

 - make checking whether desktop is obscured better and more comprehensive
 - add option to use stills instead of animations
 - restore previous wallpaper after program is terminated
+- resize static images based on target resolution during install process
+- optimise loading of images so wait at beginning is not so long